fcapuano/homeassistant_petkit_repository/README.md

 - [x] PuraMax 2
 - [ ] Purobot Max Pro with camera (tester needed)
 - [x] Purobot Ultra with camera

+> [!IMPORTANT]
+> Video/Picture feature is not supported yet. it's planned for a future release.

 ### Fountains :